Short Term Loan Finder™ – Compare short term loans options

 * This statement is an Australian Government requirement under the National Consumer Credit Protection Act 2009.

 - High cost.
-Short term loans from standalone lenders come with higher rates and fees than other banks and credit unions.
+Short term loans come with higher rates and fees than other banks and credit unions.
+They also usually have shorter repayment periods, which means debt can pile up quick if you fall behind.

 Reasons you might need a short term loan